-Rotate channel knob until you select the desired channel.
+Press the channel up or down buttons until you select the desired channel.

 Transmission and Reception

 To transmit, keep the PTT button firmly pressed and the red LED will illuminate.

 Wait for approximately 1 second and then speak in the direction of the microphone, and hold the device at a distance of about 5cm from your mouth.